Current as of: April 1, 2026 - 05:36

 Accommodation: JL Hotel by Bourbon (or similar)

 We hop over to Argentina today (remember your passports!) to see Iguaçu Falls from a completely different angle.
-Upon arrival, we ride the scenic Rainforest Ecological Train through Iguazú National Park.
+Upon arrival, we ride the scenic Rainforest Ecological Train through Iguazú National Park up to the top of the falls.

-If you’re craving more explanation, you can opt to join La Gran Aventura: a two-hour exploration of the wild, taking adapted trucks and a powerboat to explore jungle trails and waterfalls.
+If you’re craving a more adrenaline-fuelled viewing of the falls, you can opt to join La Gran Aventura: a two-hour exploration of the wild, taking adapted trucks and a powerboat to explore jungle trails and going directly into the waterfalls.
+Prepare to get wet!

 Accommodation: JL Hotel by Bourbon (or similar)